patconnole/openc2_companion/README.md

 Congratulations!

-# Command: ~~Actuator Field~~ Wait.
+# Command: Actuator Field.
+No, not yet.

-Before we look at the **actuator** field of an OpenC2 Command, we need to know what an actuator is.
+Before we look at the **actuator field** of an OpenC2 Command, we need to know what an actuator is.

 **An actuator is a Consumer's implementation of an Actuator Profile.**

 # Actuator Profile

-An Actuator Profile defines your commands and what they do.
-For example, the Stateless Packet Filter Actuator Profile grabs a bunch of actions and targets from the Language spec, pairs them up as individual commands, then declares what those commands should do.
-On top of that, it gives itself a standard name: "slpf" (known as a namespace identifier "nsid").
+An **Actuator Profile** defines your commands and what they do.
+For example, the **Stateless Packet Filter Actuator Profile** grabs a bunch of actions and targets from the Language spec, pairs them up as individual commands, then declares what those commands should do.
+On top of that, it gives itself a standard name: **"slpf"** (known as a namespace identifier "nsid").

 **Consumers implement Actuator Profile(s)**

 So, if we have a Consumer that implements the SLPF Actuator Profile, the Consumer **has** an SLPF Actuator.

-It's not complicated, but one analogy that helps me is the following:
+It's not complicated, but one analogy that helps is the following:

 ![laptop_stickers](/images/laptop_sticker.png)

 In this analogy, the laptop is a Consumer, and the stickers advertise the Actuator Profiles it implements.
-The Windows sticker advertises an interface you are familiar with that has a "start" command.
-If there was a Blu-ray Disc sticker, you would expect to find a disc drive with an "open/close" command.
+* The Windows sticker advertises an interface you are familiar with that has a "start" command.
+* If there was a Blu-ray Disc sticker, you would expect to find a disc drive with an "open/close" command.

-Well, what are the stickers in OpenC2?
+Well, where are the stickers in OpenC2?
 There are three kinds:

 * **Discovered**: You send the Consumer a command called **'query-features'**, and it tells you the Actuator Profiles it implements.
 * **Pre-Shared**: You **configured** the Consumer, so you already know the Actuator Profiles it implements.